AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Week 6-8: Citation Tracking & Reinforcement

 Week 6: First citation.
 ChatGPT recommended Vertice in a procurement software comparison.
-We immediately published 3 more pieces reinforcing that topic cluster.
+I immediately published 3 more pieces reinforcing that topic cluster.
 Pricing comparisons.
 Implementation guides.
 ROI calculators.

 AI search rewards recency and consistency.
 One citation creates citation momentum IF you reinforce the topic immediately.